sortedcord/ossapi/README.md

 We also provide support for [api v2](https://osu.ppy.sh/docs/index.html) (note: requires python 3.8+).

-This support is in beta, so if you would like to use ossapi for v2, you will need to run the following to download the latest beta release:
+This support is in beta, so if you would like to use ossapi for api v2, you will need to run the following to download the latest beta release:

 ```bash
 pip install --pre --upgrade ossapi